acomeaux93/syllabus-CSCI88900-ethics-Fall-2021/README.md

 - Assignment:
   - Short written assignment on how a service used by each student collects and uses their data.

-##### Week 6 - Unintended Consequences, Part 2 -- Internationalization
+##### Week 6 - Unintended Consequences, Part 2

+- Introduction to regular expressions.
-- Class lab assignment:
+- Class lab:
-  - Develop a system that accepts resumes and scans them for set skills.
-The resume will extract names and phone numbers of the candidates.
-Resumes in the form:
+  - Develop a system that scans for phone numbers in a text file
-    - Name, Date of Birth, Phone number, Skills (csv)
-  - This will require a discussion and tutorial on regular expressions.
-  - Run on set of international applicants.
-Discuss bias.
-- Assignment: Redesign and rewrite resume scanner to better account for national bias.
+- Assignment:
+  - Devlelop a system that scans for names and dates (birthdays) in a text file.

 ##### Week 7 - Politics and Policy

-- Class lab assignment: Design and build a system to set up congressional voting districts on a grid city.

 - Discussion of political bias and gerrymandering.

+- class assignment
+  - design a system to form congrestional districts

 - Assignment: Use NYC Data (housing, income etc) to improve class lab assignment

 - Reading: